EggspressBlog/Eggspress/my_posts/getting_started/quick-start.md

 As always, your feedback is welcome.

-You can leave your feedback, report a bug, ask questions, or even suggest new features by using your Github account to [create an issue](https://github.com/dentonzh/Eggspress/issues/new).
+You can leave your feedback, report a bug, ask questions, or suggest new features by using your Github account to [create an issue](https://github.com/dentonzh/Eggspress/issues/new).

 ![First place racer](winner.jpeg)